I am often asked what is the most common event or "red flag" that prompts a phone call from our Accounting and Business Advisory clients.

 Namely, the Commissioner will exercise some degree of discretion, and in some cases limit the quantum of a garnishee notice, including:

-– Centrelink/Veterans Affairs benefits (will not normally be garnisheed);
+Centrelink/Veterans Affairs benefits (will not normally be garnished);

 Whilst a degree of discretion does exist, we are seeing firsthand the rate at which such notices are being issued, and the financial impacts upon the business/individual recipients.

-The issuing of a garnishee notice in any business can have a catastrophic effect upon cash-flow and working capital requirements – with the resultant impact upon the entity’s solvency position a greater cause for concern.
+The issuing of a garnishee notice in any business can have a catastrophic effect upon cash-flow and working capital requirements- with the result impact upon the entity's solvency position a greater cause for concern.

-Should you, or any clients, have any concerns regarding the matters above please do not hesitate to contact me directly on email@example.com.
+Should you, or any client's, have any concerns regarding the matter above please do not hesitate to contact me directly on firstname.lastname@example.org.